-100% of donations go to Georgia organizing partners that can engage in partisan political work.
+100% of donations go to support Georgia groups.
 The size and frequency of grants for each group are regularly assessed by MVP’s grant-making team and state advisors based on where additional funding is most needed.
-To discuss other ways to support groups in Georgia, please contact [email protected]
+For more information or to discuss a customized giving plan, please email [email protected].

 This fund is administered by Movement Voter PAC, a federal political committee.
 Donations are not anonymous or tax-deductible, and will be reported to the FEC and state campaign regulators.